-Second, the defendant did so with the intent to defraud the financial institution; and
+Third, the defendant did so with the intent to defraud the financial institution; and

-Third, the financial institution was insured by the Federal Deposit Insurance Corporation.
+Fourth, the financial institution was insured by the Federal Deposit Insurance Corporation.

-A "scheme to defraud" means any deliberate plan of action or course of conduct by which someone intends to deceive or cheat a financial institution and deprive it of something of value.
+A "scheme to defraud" means any deliberate plan of action or course of conduct by which someone intends to deceive and cheat, in other words to deprive the victim of money or property by means of deception.
 It is not necessary for the government to prove that a financial institution was the only or sole victim of the scheme to defraud.
 It is also not necessary for the government to prove that the defendant was actually successful in defrauding any financial institution.
 Finally, it is not necessary for the government to prove that any financial institution lost any money or property as a result of the scheme to defraud.

-An "intent to defraud" means to act willfully, and with the specific intent to deceive or cheat for the purpose of either causing some financial loss to another, or bringing about some financial gain to oneself.
+An "intent to defraud" means to act willfully and with the specific intent to deceive and cheat.